microsoft/sql-spark-connector/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Roadmap
-Visit the Connector project in the **Projects** tab to see needed / planned items.
-Feel free to make an issue and start contributing!